 Treasurer’s Report (Diane)—The balance in the checking account is $34,320.28.
 Diane noted that the numbers are current as of July 24.

-President-Elect’s Report (Daneen)—Daneen did not have anything to announce and so did not submit a formal report.
+President-Elect’s Report (Daneen)—Daneen did not have anything to announce and so did not submit a formal report

 Committee Reports

-Bylaws Committee—An addendum that the Helen Knowll Jira Scholarship Committee be standing instead of ad hoc was proposed.
+Bylaws Committee—An addendum that the Helen Knoll Jira Scholarship Committee be standing instead of ad hoc was proposed.
 It was suggested that this be put to a vote of the full HSLI membership at the fall business meeting.
 Michael sponsored the motion, with a second from Miranda.
 The motion passed unanimously.
 Fran noted the correct pronunciation of her mother’s surname (“Yira”).

 Archives Committee (Miranda)—Miranda reported that efforts to contact the University of Illinois at Urbana-Champaign for assistance with the archives have been unsuccessful, and that, for right now, there have not been further efforts.
 She also noted that Karen Douglas, the previous chair of the Committee, had donated several new items to the HSLI archives.

-Final Report on Last Year’s Conference (Stacey)—Stacey noted that the conference made money, which is a positive, since these kinds of events usually lose money.
+Final Report on Last Year’s Conference (Stacey on behalf of Roy)—Stacey noted that the conference made money, which is a positive, since these kinds of events usually lose money.
 She commended Roy for his work in organizing the conference.
 Daneen commented that the exhibitors had done a good job at the conference, especially given some difficulties with space, and Michael added that the conference had been very well-planned.
 Consortial Purchase Group Report—Stacey reported that Virginia has not had success over the past few years in negotiating fair prices with vendors.
 As a result, Virginia believes that serving on the group would no longer be productive, and she has submitted her resignation.
 Stacey suggested disbanding this as a working group for right now.
 Linda asked whether additional action regarding group purchases should be taken in the near future.
 Legislative Committee (Michael and Eric)—Michael thanked Eric for the work he has done in locating information and providing updates.
 He pointed out that, on the State Library’s website, there is a notice on changes in membership requirements.
 Michael also noted that the changes to library systems have affected interlibrary loan, and that materials might no longer be dropped off at a specific hospital.
 Eric added that, with the current legislation session coming to a close, the Committee will continue to monitor relevant legislation closely, especially that related to funding.
 Also, Stacey thanked Eric for posting updates to the newsletter and the listserv.

 Listserv Committee (Linda)—Linda reported that there are currently 125 subscribers to the listserv.
 There were 161 posts over the past year (July 2013-July 2014), which was about the same as there had been in 2012-2013.
 She added that she plans to send out e-mails notifying nonpaying members that they will be coming off the mailing list eventually The question of how soon their names should be taken off was raised.
 September 30 was suggested as a deadline.
 Roy will have to send out renewal reminders beforehand.